Maystra/fastapi-nextjs-template/README.md

 # FastAPI + Next.js project template

-This project is a web application built with FastAPI and Next.js.
+This project is a template web application built with FastAPI and Next.js that have all essentials for non-commercial project.
+It doesn't pretent to be the best way to create web applications, but just my preferred way to go :)
 It features localization, authorization, OAuth2, database migrations with Alembic, and a modern UI using NextUI.
 The project also leverages TanStack Query for data fetching and Zustand for state management.
 The application is containerized using Docker and Docker Compose for easy deployment.

 ## Features